MStarmans91/starter-hugo-academic/content/authors/admin/_index.md

 **Educational activities**

-Martijn has co-founded two courses in the [MSc Technical Medicine](https://www.tudelft.nl/onderwijs/opleidingen/masters/technical-medicine/msc-technical-medicine), which is he still teaching along.
-He also teaches a course in the BSc Technical Medicine.
+Martijn has co-founded two courses in the [MSc Technical Medicine](https://www.tudelft.nl/onderwijs/opleidingen/masters/technical-medicine/msc-technical-medicine), which he is still teaching plus a course in the BSc Technical Medicine.
 His tasks include preparing and giving lectures, developing and supervising programming sessions, and examination.
 He majorly enjoys working together with students and has (co-)supervised 37 students in interships and thesis projects.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}}.